CETLI Seminar Room, 134

 AI Principles & Practices Series: AI Essentials

-In this introductory workshop in the AI Principles & Practices Series, you will engage in hands-on activities to explore the core functions of popular generative AI tools, including those available at Penn.
-You will learn how to identify appropriate tools for common tasks and evaluate the reliability of their outputs.
-No prior AI experience is […]
+In this introductory workshop in the AI Principles & Practices Series, you will engage in hands-on activities to explore the core functions of popular generative AI tools, including those available […]

 543 (Cherpack Lounge)